 Most neutral parties agree that a dark pattern's deceptive design removes user choice and should be illegal.
 Consumers should have a clear and transparent choice when navigating a company's interface without any design or language sorcery driving them toward a preferred outcome.

 The current legal shift toward banning dark patterns is grounded in Section 5 of the FTC Act.
-Several state laws, such as the California Consumer Protection Act and California Consumer Privacy Act, have backed the trend by outlawing the use of dark patterns.
+Several state laws, such as the California Consumer Protection Act and California Consumer Privacy Act (CCPA), have backed the trend by outlawing the use of dark patterns.
+Similarly, the GDPR prohibits dark patterns that trick EU citizens into giving consent.

 Bottom line

-Today, companies that use dark patterns to influence interface user behavior stand to lose far more than they gain.
-Dark patterns inherently disrespect customers by attempting to compromise their autonomous right to choose, not to mention they can be frustrating and annoying.
-User trust and customer loyalty can be lost when short-sighted, metric-driven companies use dark patterns to influence their customers to benefit their business.
+Today, companies that use dark patterns to influence user behavior stand to lose far more than they gain.
+Dark patterns inherently disrespect customers by attempting to compromise their autonomous right to choose; moreover, they can be frustrating and annoying.
+User trust and customer loyalty can be lost when short-sighted, metric-driven companies employ dark patterns to influence their customers in a way that benefits their business.

 Education is the best defense against deceptive user interface design, dark patterns, and fraudulent online practices.
-Modern consumers must be well-schooled in recognizing and avoiding all types of e-commerce fraud as well as how to change their privacy settings to better protect against these practices.
-Please see our helpful article on dubious e-commerce practices and online shopping fraud for further information.
+Modern consumers must be well-informed about recognizing and avoiding all types of e-commerce fraud, as well as how to adjust their privacy settings to protect themselves against these practices better.